Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Global Minima of ERM on Over-Parameterized Deep Nets for Noisy Data

-Proposition \ref{Proposition:bad-generalization} shows that without any restrictions to the distribution, even for the widely studied smooth functions, all of the global minima of (\ref{target-optimization}) in the over-parameterized setting may be bad estimators.
-This is totally different from the under-parameterized setting, in which distribution-free optimal generalization error bounds were established \citep{Gyorfi2002,Maiorov2006a}.
-Proposition \ref{Proposition:bad-generalization} seems to contradict with the numerical results in \citep{Zhang2016} at the first glance.
-However, we highlight that $\rho_X^*$ in the proposition is a very special distribution that is even not continuous with respect to the Lebesgue measure.
+{ Lemma \ref{Lemma:bad-generalization}} shows that without any restrictions to the distribution, even for the widely studied smooth functions, all of the global minima of (\ref{target-optimization}) in the over-parameterized setting are bad estimators.
+This is totally different from the under-parameterized setting, in which distribution-free optimal generalization error { rates} were established \cite{Gyorfi2002,Maiorov2006a}. { Lemma \ref{Lemma:bad-generalization}} seems to contradict with the numerical results in \cite{Zhang2016} at the first glance.
+However, we highlight that $\rho_X^*$ { in \eqref{bad-generalziation}} is a very special distribution that is even not continuous with respect to the Lebesgue measure.
 If we impose some mild conditions to exclude such distributions, then the result will be totally different.

-The restriction we study in this paper is the distortion assumption of $\rho_X$ as follows \citep{Chui2020}.
-Let $p\geq 2$ and $J_p$ be the identity mapping
+The restriction we study in this paper is the { following well known distortion assumption of $\rho_X$ \cite{Shi2013,Chui2020}, which is slightly stricter than the standard assumption that $\rho_X$ is absolutely continuous with respect to the Lebesgue measure. } Let $p\geq 2$ and $J_p$ be the identity mapping